binxio/cfn-mssql-resource-provider/docs/SQLServerDatabase.md

   - `Password` - to identify the user with. (required or PasswordParameterName)
   - `PasswordParameterName` - name of the parameter in the store containing the password of the user

+## Caveats
-Changing the Server URL will not create a new database once it is created.
+- The logical resource is tied to the same logical database instance, changing the Server URL will not create a new database on another server once it is created.

 ## Attributes Returned
 `Name` - the name of the database